DAsh365/ElevateHR---Empower-Your-Workforce/README.md

 - table

 ## Credits
-- This fine vessel be a part o' [Your Company]'s HR management system, crafted by the capable hands o' the engineering crew.
+- This project is a part of [Your Company]'s HR management system, crafted by the capable hands of the engineering crew.

 ## License
-This ship be sailin' under the [MIT License](LICENSE).
-Yo ho ho and a bottle o' rum!
+This project is licensed under the [MIT License](LICENSE).